 This valve was fitted to all SOHC (and DOHC) crankcases (as well as all OHV and Side Valve models) behind the drive side mainshaft casting.
 On original engines this special valve is almost always badly chewed engines and is now almost impossible to find.
 They were also fitted originally in bare brass, as shown.
 This version, like most items I am reproducing, has been manufactured to be indistinguishable to the original, and as normal in this case an original was used as the pattern.

 The outer breather union is machined to the same Whitworth spanner hex as the original, is plain brass and has the same thru-hole size as original.
-It is threaded internally to take a small screw in insert, which retains a small ball bearing (in stainless, to prevent corrosion), which provides the one-way breather mechanism.
+It is threaded internally to take a small screw in insert, which retains a small ball bearing (in stainless steel, to prevent corrosion), which provides the one-way breather mechanism.

 These should be fitted with the inner screw in section showing uppermost (just in case you are not sure), to ensure the breather allows pressure to escape out - not the other way round.
 I get asked by lots of single cylinder Norton customers why their engine may be leaking more oil than normal or not oiling properly - I always direct them first to check if this one way valve has been replaced by a 'straight thru' breather by mistake, or even worse - it is fitted, but is screwed in the wrong way round!

 As a final point - like the original Norton Items, our breathers can be stripped for cleaning if ever needed - but it is important to note which way the inner portion is screwed in, as although they look almost identical both ends - they are actually 'sided' with one slightly different to the other.
 Once re-assembled, you should always blow through them, to ensure they will only passage of air in one direction